wavefrontHQ/wavefront-collector-for-kubernetes/docs/filtering.md

   # global sink level filter
   filters:
     # Filter out all go runtime metrics for kube-dns and apiserver.
-    metricBlacklist:
+    metricDenyList:
     - 'kube.dns.go.*'
     - 'kube.apiserver.go.*'

-    # Whitelist metrics that have an environment tag of production or staging
+    # Allow metrics that have an environment tag of production or staging
-    metricTagWhitelist:
+    metricTagAllowList:
       env:
       - 'prod*'
       - 'staging*'

-    # Blacklist metrics that have an environment tag of test.
+    # Block metrics that have an environment tag of test.
-    metricTagBlacklist:
+    metricTagDenyList:
       env:
       - 'test*'
 ```